SampleEnvironment/SECoP/protocol/issues/065 handling of coupled modules.rst

 ``"control_active"``:
    A flag indicating whether a drivable or writable module is currently active, i.e. its behaviour is depending on the target value or not.
-   For example a leaders module ``control_active`` parameter is false, when the controlled modules ``controlled_by`` parameter is set to ``self`` (or to an other module).
+   For example a controlling module ``control_active`` parameter is false, when the controlled modules ``controlled_by`` parameter is set to ``self`` (or to an other module).
-   But  ``controlled_by`` might also be needed when two Writable modules depend on each other in a system where not both may be active at the same time.
+   But ``control_active`` might also be needed when two Writable modules depend on each other in a system where not both may be active at the same time.

+   Better wording for control_active: On a drivable without control_active parameter of with control_active=True, the system is trying to bring the value to the target.
+When control_active=False, this control mechanism is switched off, and the target value is not considered any more.

+   In addition, we should try to make sections for the predefined parameters.

 ..
 DO NOT TOUCH --- following links are automatically updated by issue/makeissuelist.py
 .. _`SECoP Issue 22: Enable Module instead of Shutdown Command`: 022%20Enable%20Module%20instead%20of%20Shutdown%20Command.rst